 Flexibility; This is easily achieved as the child simply reaches for the bike and uses muscles to straddle, holds the bike upright, and sits and leans on the bike seat.
 Flexibility can also help prevent injuries, reduce muscle tension, and increase blood flow to muscles.

 It is recommended that toddlers and preschool children should play actively several times a day.
-Toddlers should get at least 60 minutes of active play every day and preschoolers should have at least 120 minutes of active play every day.
+Children and adolescents, ages 6 through 17 should be active for 60 minutes every day.
 This time should include planned, adult-led physical activity (PE in school systems) and active “free” play time.
 Riding a bike can help children achieve this goal in an exciting and fun manner with many more health benefits than just listed above, and it’s also a perfect family activity that will encourage time together.